strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

 - Repeat and find **Category**.
 Click the checkbox next to **find** and **findone**.
 - Click **Save**.

-## 8. Consume the Content Type's API
+## 8. Consume the Collection Type's API

 Here we are!
 The list of **restaurants** is accessible at [`http://localhost:1337/restaurants`](http://localhost:1337/restaurants).